-- Revolutionizing Africa's agrifood system transformation requires a holistic approach that combines enhanced agricultural productivity, improved infrastructure, enhanced market access, and climate-resilient practices to boost investment, trade, and collaboration across sectors driving economic growth, poverty reduction, food and nutrition security. - 2 Integrating continental frameworks by leveraging CAADP, AfCFTA, PIDA, and ACP in the context of the SDGs and Agenda 2063 is critical to achieving sustainable and resilient agrifood systems in Africa. - Fostering equitable, coherent, and transparent food system governance will sustainably catalyze agrifood systems transformation in Africa. - 4 Prioritizing food baskets in key regions with most suitable agroecological conditions supported by watersheds, irrigation systems, and logistics infrastructure plays a pivotal role in ensuring continent-wide agricultural growth and thus contributes to sustained agrifood transformation for the continent. - 5 Accelerating the transformation of agrifood systems necessitates political commitment, international collaboration, and reducing trade restrictions.
-It also calls for prioritizing investment, promoting environmentally-sustainable practices, knowledge sharing, and innovative ecosystems including financing services and digital infrastructure. - 6 Leveraging AfCFTA to improve the functioning of markets and intra-regional trade is the key ingredient for Africa's agricultural transformation through making the most of food basket regions' competitiveness, reducing tariffs, and enhancing trade efficiency.
+- Revolutionizing Africa's agrifood system transformation requires a holistic approach that combines enhanced agricultural productivity, improved infrastructure, enhanced market access, and climate-resilient practices to boost investment, trade, and collaboration across sectors driving economic growth, poverty reduction, food and nutrition security. - Integrating continental frameworks by leveraging CAADP, AfCFTA, the AU's Programme for Infrastructure Development in Africa (PIDA) and African, Caribbean, and Pacific (ACP) Innovation Fund project in the context of the SDGs and Agenda 2063 is critical to achieving sustainable and resilient agrifood systems in Africa. - Fostering equitable, coherent, and transparent food system governance will sustainably catalyze agrifood systems transformation in Africa. - Prioritizing food baskets in key regions with most suitable agroecological conditions supported by watersheds, irrigation systems, and logistics infrastructure plays a pivotal role in ensuring continentwide agricultural growth and thus contributes to sustained agrifood transformation for the continent. - Accelerating the transformation of agrifood systems necessitates political commitment, international collaboration, and reducing trade restrictions.
+It also calls for prioritizing investment, promoting environmentally-sustainable practices, knowledge sharing, and innovative ecosystems including financing services and digital infrastructure. - Leveraging AfCFTA to improve the functioning of markets and intra-regional trade is the key ingredient for Africa's agricultural transformation through making the most of food basket regions' competitiveness, reducing tariffs, and enhancing trade efficiency.
 Recognizing the pivotal role of regional connectivity, there is need for strategic investments that enhance trade corridors and connect production and value-addition centers with demand hubs characterized by large population centers via improved rail and road infrastructure. - A strategic phased approach is crucial for achieving Africa's food security within a decade.
 This approach consists of strengthening existing food baskets in the short term (2-3 years), refining supply chains in the medium term (5-7 years), and establishing new food baskets in the long term (10+ years).